 For example, you could say: “Modify the table so that any growth rate above 2% displays in green, and below 1% in red.”

-Below is a more advanced version of the same table, modified with AI to include search, sorting, and hover effects.
+Think beyond static data—with the right setup, investors could sort your product metrics or visitors could filter by region or category.
+Below is a more advanced version of the simple table above, modified to include search, sorting, and hover effects.

 City data with search and sort functionality